 The Yellow is one of my favorite hostels in the world.
 Personally I think the rating should be much higher than an 86%.

-I hope this travel resource answers the question, “What is a hostel?” as well as provide you with a couple tips on how to pick a choose a good one while backpacking.
+I hope this travel resource answers the question, “What is a hostel?” as well as provide you with a couple tips on how to pick a choose a good one while backpacking around the world.